-Today Sequence dancing includes not only the authentic Old Time style, but many dances and sequences based upon Ballroom and Latin American techniques.
+Today Sequence dancing includes not only the authentic Old-Time style but many dances and sequences based on Ballroom and Latin American techniques.
 It is probably the most popular form of social dance today, as Sequence Clubs are to be found in nearly every village and town.
 Two of the great attractions of this form of dance as a pastime are the friendly atmosphere which prevails and its appeal to all age groups.
-For those who wish to improve their standard the examination system and Medallist Competitions provide the necessary goals for which to aim.
+For those who wish to improve their standard, the examination system and Medallist Competitions provide the necessary goals for which to aim.

 Elections for the Sequence Faculty Committee open this year.
 If you would like to be nominated or know of someone who should be nominated, please contact Megan Garner, email: firstname.lastname@example.org.

 Those with Licentiate status or above only may apply.
 The deadline for applications is 30th April 2020.

 Sequence Medallist Festival 2020

 The yearly festival takes place on 14 June.
 Find out more